 The secret to making that coating stick to your chicken?
 Patience.
 Give the chicken extra time to rest after coating (15 minutes should do).
 During this time the moisture from the buttermilk will become evenly distributed, helping the coating adhere.

 Let’s get frying!
 Still a little nervous?
 Read our guide for how to deep fry with confidence.

 In a Dutch oven or other deep skillet, heat 1/2-in. of oil over medium heat until it reaches 350°.
 Carefully add a few pieces of chicken into the oil, making sure not to overcrowd the pan.
 Cook, uncovered, for 7-8 minutes per side.
 Turn occasionally until the coating turns dark golden brown and the meat is no longer pink.
 Remove and place onto paper towels, keeping warm.

 Test Kitchen tip: The key to a crispy coat is to fry the chicken 2-3 pieces at a time.
 If you add too much to the pot, the temperature will drop too quick, giving your chicken a soggy coating.

 After frying your first batch of chicken, wait to let the temperature of the oil return to 350° before adding the next batch.

 Test Kitchen tip: Don’t panic if the breading browns before the meat is cooked.
 Place the chicken on a baking pan and bake it in a 350° oven, until completely cooked.

 Before digging in, let your chicken rest for a few minutes.
-This helps the chicken’s moisture redistribute throughout the meat (aka the chicken gets more juicy!).
+This helps the chicken’s moisture redistribute throughout the meat (aka the chicken gets juicier!).
 Resting also helps the outer coating crisp up and excess oil drain.
 The result?
 Perfectly crisp, better-than-any-restaurant chicken you and your family will wolf down.
 Enjoy!
 Looking for more?
 Try our favorite crispy fried chicken thigh recipe.